Construction Site Erosion Control

 Sediment erosion, paint, chemicals, debris and other pollutants discharge directly into storm drains during rainfall and wash into streams, rivers, and lakes.
 For every acre under construction, about a dump truck and a half of soil could wash into a nearby lake or stream, if the contractor does not use erosion and sediment controls.
 (Click here for the Manual for Erosion and Sediment Control in Georgia, 5th edition)

 Some problems caused by pollution due to construction include:

 - Impacts to aquatic life and impairment of habitats.

 - Flooding and drainage problems due to sediment in streets, catch basins, sewers and ditches.

 - Impairment of downstream waters for recreation and water supply.

+- What can your business do to reduce stormwater pollution?
 Try some of the following practices to reduce pollution.

 Train employees or hand out literature in English and Spanish.
 Teach employees to use a ground cloth, pail, drum, drip pan or other protective options during activities where spills can occur.
 Stencil storm drains or apply curb markers.

 Housing and cleaning practices on a job site not only keep “after the fact” work at a minimal, but it prevents pollutants from entering the storm drain.